worldcoin/orb-software/README.md

 ## Repository structure

 For the most part, every toplevel directory is a separate software component.
-We also link to some other public repositories via git submodules, to provide a unified view of the orb's software.
+We also link to some other public repositories, to provide a unified view of the orb's software.
 The most important applications on the orb are as follows:

 - [orb-attest](orb-attest): Talks with the secure element to generate an attestation token for the signup backend service.